obsidiandynamics/tinyrand/README.md

 let num = rand.next_u64();
 println!("generated {num}");
 ```

+You might consider using [`getrandom`](https://lib.rs/crates/getrandom), which is a cross-platform method for retrieving entropy data.

 If one doesn't care about `no_std`, they shouldn't be bound by its limitations.
 To seed from the system clock, you can opt in to `std`: